MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-reservation-order-tracking-and-action-messaging.md

 ### <a name="entry-numbers-21-and-22"></a>Entry Numbers 21 and 22
  Since the component need has been changed to EAST location, and the supply is available as item ledger entries at EAST location, all order tracking entries for the two lot numbers are now fully tracked, indicated by the reservation status of **Tracking**.

- The **Lot No.** field is now filled in the order tracking entry for table 5407, because the lot numbers were assigned to the production order component lines.
+ The **Lot No.** field is now filled in the order tracking entry for table 5407, because the lot numbers were assigned to the works order component lines.

  For more examples of order tracking entries in the **Reservation Entry** table, see the "Reservation Entry Table" white paper on [PartnerSource](https://go.microsoft.com/fwlink/?LinkId=258348) (requires login).